lineCode/UnrealEasyCamera/Docs/ManualsOfEasyCamera.md

 ## Animating Camera
 Cameras can be driven by animation sequences.
 The animation-driven camera is very powerful in expressing fancy skills and scene transitions.
 Follow the instructions below to create and call an animation-driven camera.

 1. Prepare your camera animation.
 You should craft your animation in DCC softwares, e.g., Maya, 3dsMax, and then import the FBX file into Unreal Engine.
 The source FBX file should contain, and only contain ***one*** bone track.
-To this end, you can first import a dummy skeleton (as well as its mesh due to UE's requirement) representating the camera to be animated.
-Then keyframe the skeleton in DCC softwares and export it as an FBX file, which will be imported into UE.
+To this end, you can first import a dummy skeleton (as well as its mesh due to UE's requirement) representating the camera to be animated. **This skeleton must only contain one bone named "root".** Then keyframe the skeleton in DCC softwares and export it as an FBX file, which will be imported into UE.
     ![Imported skeleton (start with "cam_base2") and an animation (start with "cam_tans")](Pics/AdvancedUses/importfbx.png)
 2. Check the imported animation sequence if it works as expected.
    ![](Pics/gifs/cameraanimation.gif)